The Active Life: serving the world through total self-giving to God

 -

-Novitiate: Deeper formation in spirituality, charism and the rules of the congregation.
+Novitiate: Deeper formation in spirituality, charism, and the rules of the congregation.

 -

-Temporary profession: Renewable temporary vows, while discernment continues.
+Temporary profession: Renewable temporary vows while discernment continues.

 -

-This formation ensures that religious women can respond to the challenges of the new evangelization with effectiveness and coherence.
+This formation ensures that women religious can respond to the challenges of the new evangelization with effectiveness and coherence.

-Lifestyle and mission places
+Lifestyle and places of mission

 -